 These read and write ratios are supposed to be stored in the bot configuration (later it will be moved to the DLE configuration).
 There might be a need to update them periodically, synchronizing with statistics observed on the production.

-To configure the estimator for Virtual DBA (Joe bot) you will need to add the
+To configure the estimator for Database Lab Engine (DLE) and Virtual DBA (Joe bot) you will need to add the

-estimator section to the Virtual DBA configuration and change options according to your deployment.
+estimator section to the Database Lab Engine configuration and change options according to your deployment.

 estimator section example: